Jxck-S/plane-notify/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/c4e1d839eec3468cadfe351d64dc1ac4)](https://app.codacy.com/manual/Jxck-S/plane-notify?utm_source=github.com&utm_medium=referral&utm_content=Jxck-S/plane-notify&utm_campaign=Badge_Grade_Settings)
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

-Notify if configured planes have taken off or landed using Python with OpenSky or ADS-B Exchange Data, outputs location of takeoff location of landing and takeoff by reverse lookup of coordinates.
+Notify if the configured planes have taken off or landed using Python with OpenSky or ADS-B Exchange Data, outputs location of takeoff location of landing and takeoff by reverse lookup of coordinates.

 ## Branches

-Their are two branches of this program single is the original only supports one plane works with OpenSky and ADSBX.
-Multi branch is the new version supports multiple planes, mainly built around being based on ADSBX data, OpenSky data in this version may have issues, didn't test much.
+There are two branches of this program. `single` is the original and only supports one plane (works with OpenSky and ADSBX). `Multi` branch is the new version supports multiple planes, mainly built around being based on ADSBX data, OpenSky data in this version may have issues, didn't test much.
 Your current viewing multi.

 ### Discord Output Example